Air Canada signs definitive deal for Aeroplan

 CIBC will pay $200 million to Air Canada, plus an additional $92 million that will be applied to future monthly payments for Aeroplan miles.
 Visa will also be making a payment to Air Canada.

-The airline says it is still in talks with American Express, which also issues Aeroplan co-branded cards, to secure its continued participation.
+The Montreal-based airline said it is still in talks with American Express, which also issues Aeroplan co-branded cards, to secure its continued participation.

+Aimia shareholders must greenlight the Aeroplan purchase before it goes through, on top of closing conditions and regulatory approvals.
+They're slated to gather for a special meeting on Jan.
+8 in Montreal, the loyalty analytics company said.

 Companies in this story: (TSX:AIM, TSX:AC, TSX:TD, TSX:CM)